yvonne-ongithub/level-3-project-presentation-yvonne-ongithub/README.md

 If you can get GitHub to allow you to access the videos as is, more power to you.

-However, when you click on the videos, it is likely to tell you:<br/><b> "(Sorry about that, but we can’t show files that are this big right now.)"</b>.
+However, when you click on the videos, it is likely to tell you:<br/><b><i> "(Sorry about that, but we can’t show files that are this big right now.)"</i></b>.
-<br/>Directly underneath the message, there is a link named <span style="color: blue">'view raw'</span> which should allow you to download the files, whereupon you can view them on your own computer with any player that uses .mp4 files.
+<br/><br/>Directly underneath the message, there is a link named $${\color{blue}view\space raw}$$ which should allow you to download the files, whereupon you can view them on your own computer with any player that uses .mp4 files.

+#### Attempt 2

+I plan to have the videos available on my portfolio site, http://www.ormer.net/eductech/, by the time the projects will be presented on Monday.

 Or, you can view the last two videos below.
-If there is time to divide the first video into two halves, which is a favorite coding technique.
-I will post it here.
+If there is time to divide the first video into two halves, which is a favorite coding technique, I will post it here.

 https://github.com/user-attachments/assets/ecd91c59-3abe-49eb-a783-55d39b173795

 https://github.com/user-attachments/assets/a031a042-aa53-4012-9f2a-40524898ba4b

-I plan to have the videos available on my portfolio site,http://www.ormer.net/eductech/, by the time the projects will be presented on Monday.